maykinmedia/objects-api/docs/api/usage.rst

         }
     }

-An object type version is defined in ``typeVersion`` attribute.
-This means that we can create objects that match any version of the particular object type.
-The response contains the url of the object:
+The object type version is defined in ``typeVersion`` attribute.
+This means that we can create objects that match any version of the particular object type but in this case we only have our initial version.
+The response contains the URL of the object:

 .. code-block:: http